tjsnell/camel-cxf-wsdl-first/README.txt

   mvn -Pserver  (from one command line window) mvn -Pclient  (from a second command line window)

-There is no special Maven profile for the Spring client and server but you can easily set it up yourself.

 To remove the code generated from the WSDL file and the .class files, run "mvn clean".